Lostmet/pangenome_heritability/README.md

 Important: The VCF and reference FASTA files must use numeric chromosome identifiers (e.g., 1, 2, 3 for chromosomes) without additional prefixes or suffixes.
 Ensure your files adhere to this convention to avoid processing errors.

-Example of a VCF File Header:
+Example of a VCF File Header: （VCF记得解压）

 ```##fileformat=VCFv4.2
 ##source=YourTool